D2-mods/D2-Mira/d2-mira/readme.txt

 - Silver Pantaloons
 - Golden Pantaloons

-Additional info:
+See readme-ammo.txt for ammo stats (top of page) or location spoilers (bottom).

+Trades info (IWDEE, IWD1, IWD2):
+- Big Metal Unit   : requires the 3 pantaloons
-- Pulse Ammunition (prototype): Similar to the normal Pulse Ammunition, but lower APR (2 instead of 5) and lower enchantment (+1 instead of +3).
+- Pulse Ammunition : requires the Pulse (prototype)
-- Big Metal Rod (EE): As in BG2, this is just a crossbow without any bonus to hit/damage and usable by all classes.
-It does not give classes the ability to equip regular bolts, if they are not already able to.
-- Big Metal Rod (IWD2): Has unlocked APR, but no bonus to hit/damage (so APR increases at higher levels).
-For comparison, standard crossbows in IWD2 do not gain higher APR with character growth, but even non-magical crossbows have big bonuses to hit/damage.
+- Pulse III        : requires any lesser Pulse Ammo (regular or prototype)
+NOTE: You need to have the Big Metal Rod to get the Pulse Ammo dialogues.

+Known issues:
+- Big Metal Unit (classic IWD1): Does not change appearance.
+Will appear as a plate mail.
-- Big Metal Unit (IWD2): A side effect of the animation change is that selection sounds when clicking the character will change to a creature sound.
-This change in sound will persist even after removing the armor.
-I couldn't figure out a workaround, but saving and reloading (with the armor off) will return selection sounds back to normal.
+- Big Metal Unit (IWD2): Selection sounds will change to a creature sound, even after removing the armor.
+Saving and reloading (with the armor off) will return selection sounds back to normal.

 ==================================================